-Plant Details
+Plant Overview

-Wild carrot has a host of common names, including bird's nest, bishop's lace, and Queen Anne's lace.
+Wild carrot has a host of common names, including Bird's Nest, Bishop's Lace, and Queen Anne's Lace.

 The root is edible while young, but becomes woody with age.
-The leaves and flowers can also be eaten, except in large quantities and the flowers are sometimes battered and fried.
+The leaves and flowers can also be eaten, except in large quantities, and the flowers are sometimes battered and fried.

 Will seed itself gently if seed heads are left on.
+An important native plant, loved by our bees, other pollinators and beetles.

 Height: 30-60cm